Read Time: 5 Minutes

 For centuries, people have contemplated the connection between the mind and body; the interplay is deep-rooted and complex, calling into question whether different mental states can positively or negatively affect biological functioning.
-In recent years, research has suggested that emotions like stress and worry, when they persist long-term, may contribute to imbalance and disease in the body and increase risk for diseases ranging from asthma to cancer to heart disease.1,2
+In recent years, research has suggested that emotions like stress and worry, when they persist long-term, may contribute to imbalance in the body and increase risk for diseases ranging from asthma to cancer to heart disease.1,2

 In the following video, IFM educator Robert Rountree, MD, describes how high levels of stress may change immune function and alter the progression of chronic illness.

-In a groundbreaking study published in JAMA in 2018, scientists found evidence that stress-related disorders are significantly associated with subsequent autoimmune disease.7 Researchers evaluated over 100,000 people diagnosed with stress-related disorders and compared their tendency to develop autoimmune disease at least one year later with 126,000 of their siblings and with another million people who did not have stress-related disorders.
-What they found was that individuals diagnosed with a stress-related disorder were more likely to be diagnosed with an autoimmune disease and more likely to develop multiple autoimmune diseases.
-Interestingly, the study found that for those with post-traumatic stress disorder (PTSD) who were being treated with an SSRI, the increased rate of autoimmune disease was less significant.7
+In a large study published in JAMA in 2018, scientists found evidence that stress-related disorders are significantly associated with subsequent autoimmune disease.12 Researchers evaluated over 100,000 people diagnosed with stress-related disorders and compared their tendency to develop autoimmune disease at least one year later with 126,000 of their siblings and with another million people who did not have stress-related disorders.
+Study results indicated that:12